 Look for an AI platform that enables your IT administrators to control and govern the software supply chain, giving them the tools they need to manage user access and provide details for audits.

 The importance of scale in ML model training and production cannot be overstated.
 It’s not enough to build and train models on a laptop with a subset of data.
-Data scientists must scale their model training to build powerful models, which means they need centralized workflows that allow them to collaborate with other practitioners, track their
+Data scientists must scale their model training to build powerful models, which means they need centralized workflows that allow them to design and build analytics and machine learning models, collaborate with other practitioners, and track their experiments and iterations.

 Thanks to GPUs and TPUs, this level of scale in model training is now economically feasible.
 But deploying these massive levels of compute requires significant supporting infrastructure.
 Thus, today’s challenge is not where to find the computing power, but how to manage an environment that supports it.

 Look for an AI platform that can deploy as you like—online or offline—and can handle your organization’s requirements, use cases, and throughput as you scale your application of AI.

 For chief security information officers (CISO) and IT administrators, securing the open-source software supply chain is paramount.
 Data scientists commonly use open-source packages to develop and test machine learning models, analyzing their outcomes for accuracy, scalability, and many other factors.
 In that process, they often download software packages directly to their laptops to run them there.

 This situation puts IT administrators at a disadvantage because public sources come with additional risks that must be monitored and mitigated constantly.

 Look for an AI platform with maintainers and authors who are experts in the tools and techniques that your team would use to take machine learning models from the build stages to high-performing production deployments.
 Great AI platforms will have a proven track record of monitoring CVEs in open-source packages and tools using both automation and manual curation, incorporating bugs and feedback reported from the open-source community.